Abbeville: Collegiate Church of Saint-Vulfran

 The Collegiate Church of Saint-Vulfran (Wulfram of Sens) was constructed from 1488 and into the 16th and 17th centuries, although the original design was not completed.
 The nave has only two bays and the choir is insignificant.
 However, the façade is a masterpiece of flamboyant Gothic architecture, which made the city famous, and is flanked by two Gothic towers.
 Wulfram, its patron saint who is celebrated on 20 March, was born c.
 650 AD, in Milly (Gâtinais), and was Lord at the Court of Chlothar III, Abbot of Fontenelle, Archbishop of Sens in 682, and an evangeliser of Frisia.
 He died at Saint-Wandrille (Fontenelle Abbey) in 720.
 The building was classified as a historical monument in 1840.

 Theatre

 Built in 1911, the theatre is one of the few in the region that boasts an Italian room.
-Registered as an historical monument in 2003.
+It was registered as an historical monument in 2003.